rschletty/rim-manual-ng/src/pages/en/faq.md

     * It downloads some components of RIM in the background so as to reduce installation time and file size.
     * It does not phone home for any other purpose
 * Remote Incident Manager.exe: main executable
-    * This process's background tasks depending on how the machine is configured.
+    * This processes background tasks depending on how the machine is configured.
         * Normally, Its purpose is to listen for and initiate automatic updates.
 It checks for updates every five minutes.
         * On unattended machines, it listens for and initiates unattended or prompted access connections requested by the controller.
     * Still fairly light on system resources
     * Phones home only with an anonymous machine ID.
 No personally identifiable information is ever transferred.
     *  Unattended access background processing can be shut down via the icon in the system tray for disabling unattended access.
 A controller deleting a machine from the unattended access group has the same result.
 However, the main process will still run in order to check for and download updates.
 <!-- end -->
+### Does RIM run in the background on Mac OS, and does it appear in my Command+Tab list if so?
+RIM runs in the background similarly to how it does on Windows.
+As such, RIM will not appear in your Command+Tab list, but it will appear in the status menus that contain your battery, WiFi connection information, etc.

 ## Remote Accessibility Module
 ### Is there anything the target machine needs to configure for first-time use of the Remote Accessibility Module?
 Not at all!
 There are no dialogue boxes, permission request screens or anything of the sort.
-### Does the Remote Accessibility Module work on secure screens such as User Account Control?
+### Does the Remote Accessibility Module work on secure screens such as User Account Control or TouchID/password screens?
 Yes!
-Since the RIM host runs with elevated privileges, this allows us to leverage the Remote Accessibility Module for secure screens.
-Gone are the days of getting trapped in a user account control dialogue in the middle of a program installation!
+Since the RIM service runs with elevated privileges, this allows us to leverage the Remote Accessibility Module for secure screens.
+Gone are the days of getting trapped in an authentication dialogue in the middle of a program installation!
-### What is the minimum version of NVDA required for the client support addon?
+### On Windows, What is the minimum version of NVDA required for the client support addon?
 The current minimum version required is 2021.3.
-### Will the RIM Client Support addon run on a portable copy of NVDA?
+### Will the RIM Client Support NVDA addon run on a portable copy of NVDA?
 Yes, and this includes secure screens since the RIM host process takes care of elevation.
 ### Can I use the Remote Accessibility Module with the Windows Store version of NVDA?
 This is not possible due to the Windows Store version of NVDA not allowing the use of addons.
 You'll have to either use a portable version of NVDA, or have your IT install the standard version of NVDA on your machine.